 Ball Alignment for Sand Wedge

 Sand Wedge is the shortest of all the golf club in your bag.
 When you are going to give a shot with the shortest clubs, you would need to put the golf ball at the center of the distance between two heels.
 This is the ideal golf ball placement for Wedges and helps you to hit down the golf ball resulting with more backspin.
 This type of golf ball position is appropriate for the shortest golf clubs of your bag like lob wedge, sand wedge, gap wedge, pitching wedge; in fact, all types of wedges.
+Check our review of best golf wedges.

 Ball Alignment for 7-Iron